maplant/scheme-rs/README.md

 ### Creating Builtin Functions:

-Scheme-rs provides a `builtin` function attribute macro to allow you to easily define builtins.
-For example, here is the definition of the `number?` builtin in the source code:
+Scheme-rs provides a `bridge` function attribute macro to allow you to easily define builtins.
+For example, here is the definition of the `number?` builtin in the source code.
+Notice that this function is async:

 ```rust
 #[bridge(name = "number?", lib = "(base)")]